Posturecise (Level 1) Create Healthy Posture Habits for Life

 But if you want my personal experience with posture - remember I have been doing posture for almost 20 years and I have helped thousands of people improve their posture and regain confidence, then you may just love this course.

-I stress that you need no prior experience.
+I emphasize that you need no prior experience.
 Posturecise is gentle and safe enough for all ages and abilities.

 Psychologists tell us it takes just 21 days to develop a new habit.
 Find out how you can enroll yourself in the 21 Day Posturecise Challenge.
 Posturecise is the very routine that I developed using the last 20 years of private practice and personal struggle to correct my own horrible forward head posture.
 I'm happy to say that I was successful!
 Let me share with you the very routine that I do each and every morning, seven days a week.
 Learn to re-love your body!